-Yes, absolutely!
-But in a broader view, sustainable living is also having a less harsh impact on the environment as a whole, embrace higher energy efficiency by using resources in a more mindful way and, why not, also having a home that can follow us during moves and travels.
+But sustainable living is also embracing higher energy efficiency and – why not – also having a home that can follow us during moves and travels!

-This broad thinking on sustainable living is what has inspired 3 interesting projects that have been presented during the latest Milan Design Week.
+This thinking is what inspired 3 interesting projects presented during Milan Design Week 2018.

-Each with its own interpretation, they are all amazing inspirations for the industry that show how sustainability and energy efficiency can shape a new approach to living that could become the norm the future.
+Each with its own interpretation, they are all amazing inspirations that show how sustainability and energy efficiency can shape a new approach to living that's more respectful of our planet.

-The interior is organized skilfully, making the most of every centimetre.
-Passed the outdoor terrace and through the glazed entrance door are a free-standing bathtub and a spacious double bed that both face the outside; the best setup to contemplate spectacular views!
+Passed the outdoor terrace and through the glazed entrance door, are a free-standing bathtub and a spacious double bed that both face the outside.
+What better setup to contemplate spectacular views!

-On the right wall is a small vanity with sink and a big shower, covered in travertine stone and equipped with a chromotherapy system.
-The left wall hosts hidden storage, the toilets and even a small kitchen with induction cooker and a fridge!
-A small table is integrated in the bed structure, completing the list of all the necessities for a pampering and luxurious experience.
+On the right wall is a small vanity with a sink and a big shower, finished with travertine stone and equipped with a chromo-therapy system.
+The left wall hosts hidden storage, the toilet and even a small kitchen with an induction cooker and a fridge!
+A small table is integrated in the bed structure, completing the list of all the necessities for a comfortable living experience.

-What’s best of EDEN is that such a luxurious setup is achieved with complete respect of the environment and results in total energy efficiency.
+What’s best about EDEN is that such a luxurious setup is achieved with complete respect of the environment and results in high energy efficiency.

-On the exterior, a larch wood covering maximizes thermal insulation (besides giving a unique earthy look to the unit).
-Solar panels and a water tank make the suite totally self-sufficient and the ventilation and electricity systems ensure high energy efficiency.
-The result is a fully comfortable and sustainable living experience even in the most remote locations.
+On the exterior, a larch wood covering maximizes thermal insulation.
+Solar panels and a water tank make the suite totally self-sufficient.
+And the ventilation and electricity systems are also set up for high energy efficiency.

-And as a further plus to the sustainability scoreboard of this design, all finishing materials are sourced by controlled sites.
+And as a further plus to the sustainability scorecard of this design, all finishing materials are sourced by controlled sites.

-A very inspiring project that, for once, succeeds in merging two very different concepts like luxury and sustainability!
+A very inspiring project that succeeds in merging two apparently different concepts like luxury and sustainability!

 3D HOUSING 05